• Skip to primary navigation

 You only need a few simple ingredients:

 • Spaghetti: You could probably substitute with other types of pasta and noodles, but note that I've not tried that.
 (Spaghetti is 1 of my favorite pastas!
 However, shaped pastas with grooves to trap the sauce, such as penne, fusilli and rigatoni, would also work very well.)
 Make sure to salt the pasta water well so that the flavor goes all the way into the pasta!
+(For more information on noodles vs pasta, click here.)

 • Butter: use unsalted so that the dish doesn't end up too salty!
 You may want to reserve ½ Tablespoon of the butter quantity specified to add at the end of the cooking process- this gives the pasta a better shine and a richer flavor.
+DO NOT substitute with oil or it won't taste as good.

 • Aromatics such as onion and garlic: White, yellow or red onions work but red is my preference as it's a little sweeter.
 You can also use shallots in place of!

 • Heavy cream: this gives the Korean fusion dish richness, but if you can't get whipping cream, you can substitute with whole full-fat milk and decrease the amount of pasta water added.
+I will test a vegan version of the pasta by subbing with cashew cream and let you guys know if it works!

 What is Gochujang?